-Evidence-based recommendations on elosulfase alfa (Vimizim) for treating mucopolysaccharidosis type IVa (MPS IVA)
+Evidence-based recommendations on elosulfase alfa (Vimizim) for treating mucopolysaccharidosis type IVa in adults and children

-Evidence-based recommendations on culizumab (Soliris) for treating atypical haemolytic uraemic syndrome (aHUS)
+Evidence-based recommendations on eculizumab (Soliris) for treating atypical haemolytic uraemic syndrome in adults and children

 Evidence-based recommendations on migalastat (Galafold) for treating Fabry disease in people over 16